baiddd/baiddd.github.io/_pages/about.md

  ```
 Ever since my Master's studies in Signal and Image Processing, my professional journey has been rooted in leveraging computational tools for advancements in the field of biology and medicine.

 Having a Ph.D. in bioinformatics at Institut Pasteur, where my journey in deep learning flourished.
 My passion lies in continuous learning and exploration of diverse inquiries within the bio-medical field.

-I'm thrilled by the joy of applying my expertise to unravel solutions and contribute to biomedical outcomes.